Talk to us

 To send one-to-one messages, client A can call the sendMessage method, providing client B’s userID, message content, and relevant information.
 The ZIMMessageSentResult callback will notify client A about the successful delivery of the message.

 Additionally, the onMessageAttached callback allows access to a temporary ZIMMessage object for messages that have not been sent yet.
-This enables implementation of customized business logic, such as retrieving the message ID before sending it or creating a loading UI effect when sending large content like videos.
+This enables the implementation of customized business logic, such as retrieving the message ID before sending it or creating a loading UI effect when sending large content like videos.

 // Send one-to-one text messages.